-Innovation components are addressed differently than other typical streetscape components.
-These include low impact development measures and public art, which are site and context specific.
+Innovation components are addressed differently than other typical streetscape components and may be applied on a permanent or pilot project basis.
+These include low impact development measures, the integration of new technologies, and public art installations, which are site and context specific.